Because you have rheumatoid arthritis (RA), you might need extra help to get all the vitamins and minerals that your body needs.

-How to get it: Foods rich in folic acid include asparagus, spinach, collard greens, broccoli, garbanzo beans, lentils, peas, and oranges.
-Some items, such as orange juice, bread, and cereal, are fortified with folic acid.
-The label will say so.
+How to get it: Foods rich in folic acid include asparagus, spinach, collards, broccoli, garbanzo beans, lentils, peas, and oranges.
+Some items -- such as orange juice, bread, cereal -- are fortified with folic acid.
+The product label will say so.

 What it is: It’s a mineral that your bones and muscles need.

 Why you need it: If you take corticosteroids for your RA, it’s harder for your body to absorb calcium from your diet.
-That can lead to the bone-thinning disease osteoporosis, which make broken bones more likely.
+That can lead to osteoporosis, which make fractures more likely.
 RA itself can also lead to bone loss.

 How much you need: It depends on your age, gender, and whether you’re pregnant.